MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 ### **Generate Kubectl Command**

 Users can generate various Kubectl commands to manage their AKS clusters without needing to remember complex command syntax.
-This makes cluster management more accessible, especially for those who may not be Kubernetes experts.
-Quickly generating the necessary commands helps users perform cluster operations more efficiently, saving time and effort.
+Using GitHub Copilot for Azure makes cluster management more accessible and efficient, especially for users who aren't Kubernetes experts.

 You can generate various Kubectl commands for your AKS cluster using these prompts: